Anthropophagolagnia

 A dictionary word, not an established diagnosis

-Anthropophagolagnia is best understood as a glossary or catalogue term rather than a clinically validated diagnosis.
-It is defined in reference dictionaries, Wiktionary and YourDictionary gloss it as the rare "paraphilia of cannibalism preceded by rape", but it is only weakly attested, the dictionary citation tracing to a 2013 true-crime anthology rather than to peer-reviewed clinical literature.
-It has no single documented coiner and no firmly established first-use date, so it should be treated cautiously.
-It does not appear as a standalone diagnosis in the DSM-5-TR or the ICD-11; a real presentation would be classified under other specified paraphilic disorder.
+Anthropophagolagnia is best understood as a glossary or catalogue term rather than a clinically validated construct.
+It appears in reference dictionaries: Wiktionary and YourDictionary both gloss it as the rare "paraphilia of cannibalism preceded by rape."
+The attestation is thin, tracing to popular true-crime compilations rather than to peer-reviewed clinical work.
+It has no documented coiner and no firmly established first-use date, and that gap should be stated plainly rather than papered over.
+It does not appear as a standalone diagnosis in the DSM-5-TR or the ICD-11.

 Clinical lineage of the surrounding concepts

-- 1986–1990: The sexologist John Money supplied the better-attested neighbouring vocabulary, coining biastophilia (paraphilic preference for sexual assault) in Lovemaps (1986) and defining erotophonophilia (lust murder) in his monograph Forensic Sexology: Paraphilic Serial Rape (Biastophilia) and Lust Murder (Erotophonophilia) (1990).
-Anthropophagolagnia sits alongside these as the cannibalism-linked member of the cluster.
+- 1986–1990: the sexologist John Money supplies the adjacent vocabulary, coining biastophilia (paraphilic preference for sexual assault) and defining erotophonophilia (lust murder) in Forensic Sexology: Paraphilic Serial Rape (Biastophilia) and Lust Murder (Erotophonophilia) (1990).
+Anthropophagolagnia sits alongside these as the cannibalism-linked member of the cluster, but without Money's systematising authority behind it.

 Cannibalism in the clinical record

-The distinct concept of vorarephilia, the eroticised fantasy of consuming or being consumed, is largely fantasy-based and is not the same as enacted cannibalism.
-A 2023 review, "You Look Good Enough to Eat: A Brief Exploration of Human Cannibalism and Mental Illness" (Jesus et al.), notes that pathological cannibalism is extremely rare, is most often described alongside severe psychotic illness, and that even among people with sexual-cannibalism interests the great majority never act, the desire remaining fantasy.
-The review stresses that the underlying causes and risk factors remain poorly defined.
+The 2023 review "You Look Good Enough to Eat: A Brief Exploration of Human Cannibalism and Mental Illness" (Jesus et al., Cureus) is one of the few recent clinical treatments.
+It reports that pathological cannibalism is an extremely rare occurrence, that it is described mainly alongside severe psychotic illness or extreme paraphilia, and that among people with a cannibalistic sexual interest the great majority never act, the desire remaining fantasy.
+The authors conclude that the causes and risk factors are still to be defined.

 In practice

-There is no legitimate or lawful expression of this interest, because its defining elements, sexual violation and the killing or consumption of a person, cannot be ethically or legally met.
-Knowledge of the category derives almost entirely from rare forensic case analysis of lust murder and related crimes; the clinical focus is risk assessment, containment, treatment, and prevention.
-This article omits any behavioural detail.
+There is no lawful or ethical expression of this interest.
+Its defining elements, sexual violation and the killing or consumption of a person, cannot be consented to.
+What is known comes almost entirely from rare forensic case analysis of lust murder and related crimes, where the clinical focus is risk assessment, containment, treatment and prevention.
+This article gives no behavioural detail.

 Psychology

-Proposed frameworks connect such interests to severe sadism, psychotic illness, disturbances of attachment and arousal regulation, and the symbolic wish to wholly possess, control, or "merge with" another person.
-No single cause is established, and the extreme rarity of cases makes firm generalisation impossible.
-Across the related literature, fantasy is far more common than action, and the overwhelming majority of people with any related fantasy never offend.
-The interest overlaps conceptually with necrophilia and clinical vampirism in case discussions, but each remains distinct.
+Proposed frameworks connect such interests to severe sadism, psychotic illness, disturbed attachment and arousal regulation, and a symbolic wish to wholly possess or absorb another person.
+None is established.
+The extreme rarity of cases makes firm generalisation impossible, and the case-report literature is retrospective by nature.
+The one consistent finding across the related work is that fantasy vastly outnumbers action: the overwhelming majority of people who report any such fantasy never offend.
+The category overlaps in case discussions with necrophilia, biastophilia and clinical vampirism, yet each remains distinct.

 Prevalence & culture